-• Farmers arrive from 8am-5pm, while warehouse gate is unlocked: 1460 Indian Creek Rd, Hood River (entrance on Barrett Drive, across from Windmaster) - use door around back of the building:
+Farmers arrive from 8am-5pm, while warehouse gate is unlocked: 1460 Indian Creek Rd, Hood River (entrance on Barrett Drive, across from Windmaster) - use door around back of the building.
+DRIVE SLOWLY!!
+There are dogs, children, forklift, dump trucks and other hazards zooming about.

 - Deliveries to be made around the back of the building.
 Be mindful of any forklift action.
 Park on the side so other cars can come through the driveway if need be.
-Lock box code 1202.
+Lock box code .
 Keep door shut as much as possible to maintain warehouse temperature. - Use man-door as much as possible.
 If you need to use the large blue door, be very careful and prop open with a cement block, as it can be very dangerous if it gets caught in a gust of wind.
-The warehouse staff can also unload full pallets for you with their forklift find someone around the front and politely ask for a load out. - Unload product with rolly carts inside... save ya back - Lugs will be on shelves, pre-labeled and organized by customer location and last name. - "NOT PACKED" Clipboard: Will include page to log time in/out, all producer detailed pack lists. - Drop off product directly into each customer lug (all info needed on detailed pick list printed for you and in the "Not Packed" clipboard) - Check off items on your detailed pick list as you pack it.
-Watch for multiple Qty orders! - BE MINDFUL of product already in the lug- no squishy!
-Make it look nice and make sure everything fits in the lug they may be put into stacks at pickup locations. - o If a customer needs another lug: write "+lug" on their label, grab a new lug and hand write all the necessary info on a new label (name, location) make a note on the master sheet (hanging from rack clipboard) that you created another lug for them. - o If you are short on product, make detailed notes on your pick ticket and place onto the "Notes for Kiara" clipboard.
+The warehouse staff can also unload full pallets for you with their forklift find someone around the front and politely ask for a load out (having an extra item to share with them is always a good way to make friends, too) - Unload product with rolly carts inside... save ya back - Lugs will be on shelves, pre-labeled and organized by customer location and last name. - "NOT PACKED" Clipboard: Will include page to log time in/out, all producer detailed pack lists. - Drop off product directly into each customer lug (all info needed on detailed pick list printed for you and in the "Not Packed" clipboard) - Check off items on your detailed pick list as you pack it.
+Watch for multiple Qty orders!
+We highlight multiples for you. - BE MINDFUL of product already in the lug- no squishy!
+Make it look nice and make sure everything fits in the lug- they may be put into stacks at pickup locations. - If a customer needs another lug: write "+lug" on their label, grab a new lug and hand write all the necessary info on a new label (name, location) make a note on the master sheet (hanging from rack clipboard) that you created another lug for them. - o If you are short on product, make detailed notes on your pick ticket and place onto the "Notes for Kiara" clipboard.
 Then, you will also need to cross items off the invoices for customers who did not receive your item.
-Customer invoices are located on each location's label clipboard on order shelving. - Meat: place meat into coolers in the freezer (middle room 2) each cooler corresponds with a pickup location. - When finished packing, place pick list into clipboard that is labeled "PACKED" - If anything is missing or subbed, notify Kiara immediately OR note on your detailed pick ticket and put it on the "Notes for Kiara" clipboard. - Vendors: just put your items on the delivery receiving shelf- we will pack up for ya.
+Customer invoices are located on each location's label clipboard on order shelving. - Meat: place meat into coolers in the freezer (middle room 2) each cooler corresponds with a pickup location.
+If a bag become full, grab another blue bag, label it, and put into freezer. - When finished packing, place pick list into clipboard that is labeled "PACKED" - o If anything is missing or subbed, notify Kiara immediately OR note on your detailed pick ticket and put it on the "Notes for Kiara" clipboard. - Vendors: just put your items on the delivery receiving shelf- we will pack up for ya.